mariacherifa/SFT-From-Scratch/README.md

 This response-only masked loss is the key difference between standard language-model pretraining and supervised fine-tuning.
 It allows a pretrained language model to transition from predicting arbitrary text to learning how to follow user instructions.

+# Pretrained Model Initialization
+SFT does not train a new Transformer from random initialization.

+The MiniGPT architecture is instantiated exactly as during pretraining, and all pretrained parameters are restored from the saved checkpoint.
+SFT then continues optimizing these pretrained parameters on instruction-response data.

 # Code Walkthrough

 This repository implements the complete **Supervised Fine-Tuning (SFT)** pipeline from scratch.
 The Transformer architecture is exactly the same as in the previous **MiniGPT** project.
 The main difference lies in how the training data is prepared and how the training loss is computed.